Selected publications

 Book Chapters

-Dumaresq, E and Puloka, R (2022, forthcoming).
+Dumaresq, E and Puloka, R (2022).
 Dance/movement therapy, trauma, and criminalization: Reflecting on feminist and participatory approaches.
 In Dieterich-Hartell, R and Melsom, A (2022).
 Dance/movement therapy for Trauma Survivors: Theoretical, Clinical and Cultural Perspectives.
 Routledge.

 McFerran K.S., Song J.E.., Musicka-Williams A., Dumaresq E., Bibb J. (2021) Creative Arts Therapies as Social Inclusion Promotion.
 In: Liamputtong P. (eds) Handbook of Social Inclusion.
 Springer, Cham. https://doi.org/10.1007/978-3-030-48277-0_121-1